yeti-switch/doc/src/en/installation-1.10/cdr-export.rst

 CDR exports configuration
 =========================

 CDR export feature allow operator unload CDR from database to CSV file.
-Yeti using postgresql COPY method for CSV generation, so file will be saved on disk by postgresql.
+Yeti using `Postgresql COPY <https://www.postgresql.org/docs/current/sql-copy.html>`_ method for CSV generation, so file will be saved on disk by postgresql.

 .. figure:: cdr-export-download.png